 Maldwyn John, Corporal, 961584, Royal Air Force Volunteer Reserve.
 Maldwyn was born on 21 May 1921, the son of William John and Mary Anne John (nee Williams), of Llwynyreos, Burry Port.
 He had served with the Royal Air Force during the war, but sadly died over twelve months after the Armistice, on 3 September 1946.
 The 25-year-old was buried in Pembrey (Carmel) Independent Chapelyard.
 Two of his brothers, Aneurin and Lemuel, also fell during the war.

 John Jones, Second Engineer Officer, Merchant Navy.
-John lived at 30, Silver Street, Burry Port.
-He was a long serving engineer with the Merchant Navy and served aboard the Goole registered steamship S.S.
-Greenawn.
-On 3 April 1941 Greenawn was en-route from London to Invergordon with a cargo of cement when she was lost with all hands, presumably due to enemy action.
+John was born on 6 September 1873, the son of David Jones, of Silver Row, Burry Port.
+He was already serving as a mariner when he married Clara Jane Spencer on 26 April 1908, and the couple set up home at 30, Silver Row.
+John then served at sea throughout the Great War, before taking up work ashore, as a Boilerman and Stoker in the town.
+On 27 September 1940, his son, Stanley, lost his life at sea during the sinking of his ship, the SS Coast Wings, and soon afterwards John went back to sea, as the Second Engineer Officer of the Goole registered steamship SS Greenawn.
+On 3 April 1941 Greenawn was en-route from London to Invergordon with a cargo of cement when she was lost with all hands, presumably due to enemy aircraft.
 John was 67 years old when he died that day and is commemorated on the Tower Hill Memorial, London.

 Jack Gordon Jones, Able Seaman, D/JX 313627, Royal Navy.
 Jack was born on 11 May 1921, the son of Thomas George and Elsie Jones, of Connah’s Quay, Flintshire.
 He was based at the shore establishment, HMS President III, but was attached to the transport ship MV Prins Harald.
 On 20 November 1942 Prins Harald was attached to Convoy KMS 3G, which was bound for North Africa, carrying war materials for Operation Torch.
 She was torpedoed some 240 miles west of Gibraltar by the German submarine U-263 and sunk with the loss of twelve men.
 Jack is commemorated on the Plymouth Naval Memorial, Devon.